STOREBOUGHT

 There are a lot of things you can add to wedding gifts.
 Think of what you can make that can be used in a home: picture frames, kitchen utensils, throw pillows, decor, etc. Maybe even a handmade card.

 The groom loves dinosaurs.
-I drew the scales by writing their initials over and over.
+I drew the scales by writing their initials over and over. |

-And decorated these toys to be a bride and groom.
+And decorated these toys to be a bride and groom. |

-When someone close to me is getting married, I do a bit more, usually to the tune oa knit blanket in the wedding colors.
+When someone close to me is getting married, I do a bit more, usually to the tune of a knit blanket in the wedding colors.
 We got one from a family member embroidered with our wedding date, and still have it over a decade later, so I like to give blankets too.
 One friend in particular had been through rough patch and things finally started looking up for her.
 I felt like spoiling her a bit, so I made a blanket in the wedding colors, plus dishcloths, pillowcases embroidered with the wedding date, and bought two registry items in the wedding colors.

-They use the decorative box to hold sentimental things.
+They use the decorative box to hold sentimental things. |

 No comments: